 One of the main reasons for this is due to the diversity-validity dilemma.
-This is the tradeoff between how well skills predict future behavior with how much they tend to show adverse impact.
+This is the trade-off between how well skills predict future behavior with how much they tend to show adverse impact.
 Meaning, some of the biggest predictors of job performance also demonstrate increased levels of adverse impact.
 In particular, cognitive ability has been shown to be one of the best predictors of job performance across all types of behaviors.
-However, cognitive ability typically demonstrates higher levels of adverse impact, especially for Blacks and Hispanics.
+However, cognitive ability typically demonstrates higher levels of adverse impact.
 Therefore, when developing employee assessments and creating scoring for assessments, we need to make sure that we maximize prediction, but at the same time minimize adverse impact associated with cognitive ability.

 How can you really minimize adverse impact?

 Researchers have suggested many ways of minimizing levels of adverse impact, including changing skills you are measuring in assessments and using different testing methods.
 At a recent conference, I presented with my colleagues on a research project examining whether the latter option would be effective in reducing adverse impact.
 In the research project, we compared levels of adverse impact between two assessment batteries for police officer job candidates.